 Jack Russell-Dalmatian Mix

 This breed inherits the black and white coat of the Dalmatian, and measures anywhere between 13 and 24 inches.
-The Jack Russell-Dalmatian mix is considered one of the best guard dogs, which isn't surprising as both parent breeds are renowned for their guard dog instinct.
-It needs regular exercise to maintain the health in a sound state.
+The Jack Russell-Dalmatian mix is considered one of the best guard dogs, which isn’t surprising as both parent breeds are renowned for their guard dog instinct.
+It needs regular exercise and mentally challenging engaging games to maintain it’s physical and mental health.

 Jack Russell-Australian Shepherd Mix